borntofrappe/game-development/Utils/Timer/README.md

 })
 ```

 This means the `Timer.tween` function needs to consider multiple layers, looping through the table to consider the tables first and the key-value pairs afterwards.

-In `Timer.lua`, I landed on the following structure.
+In `Timer.lua`, I developed the feature as follows.

 ### tween